Tutorial (GUI mode)

 Now it's time to create our new routine with the newly created sphere_3d

-, stop whenever you feel right, you should see some optimization curves like this:
+Press Run and stop whenever you feel right, you should see some optimization curves like this:

 Congrats!
 You have accomplished the Badger GUI tutorial!
 Hope that by this point you already have some feelings about what Badger is and how Badger works.
 Now you can continue and do the CLI tutorial to get to know the other side of Badger, or you can jump directly to the guides to adapt Badger to your own optimization problem, good luck!